gguynn/applicant-senior-front-end-engineer-master/README.md

-# Notes/Logs for Review
+# Developer Notes/Logs for Review

 ### Aug 6, 12p-5p

 During this period, I took the following steps:

-#### Installed WordPress
+#### Installed WordPress core

 * Created a `composer.json` file configured to install WordPress in the `dist` directory.
 * Documented the installation process in the `README.md` file.
-* Skipped using environment variables since it's not part of this exercise.
+* Skipped using environment variables for this exercise.

-#### Created WordPress Theme

-While it is noted `please do not use a starter theme to complete this exercise`, it is also noted `please build from as near scratch as you can`.
-With that, I DID use WordPress Underscores starter theme, but stripped it down the barebones and built forward.
-Some base standards that exist in WordPress Underscores are standards that I wish to present in the exercise.
-Those include semantic markup, linter, sass complier, base templates, base classes assinged to elements, WP helper functions, WP template partials, and languages.
-The theme was furthar updated to adhere as closely as possible to theme standards defined in the [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/structure/#file-organization).
+#### Developed SFEE theme scaffolding

+Used WP Underscores starter theme to extract core (preferred standards) theme files and tools: semantic template scaffolding, linter, sass complier, base element classes, WP helpers, partials, includes, and languages.
+Updates theme's base was structured to resemble [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/structure/#file-organization).

-At this point, both WordPress and the WordPress theme can be bundled together or separatly in version control.
-The only expection is the database/sql file which needs to be manually exported to the `src` folder.
-That could be accomplished with a bash script.
-That also isn't necessary the approach I would take for version control of the database.
+√, both WordPress core and theme can be bundled together (or separatly) in version control.
+One expection is the sql database file in `src` which is manually exported.

-Finally, I spent time in the theme assets, specifically, the assets/sass folder.
-I used a basic structure, introduced variables and partials.
-I used CSS from [HTML5 Boilerplate](https://html5boilerplate.com/) including base and helper classes and definitions.
+Next, tackled theme assets.
+Specifically, stylesheets.
+Introduced variables and partials.
+Tested lining and compiling node scripts.
+Extractred CSS definitions from [HTML5 Boilerplate](https://html5boilerplate.com/) for base and helper classes.

-* Depending on scope, I mgiht have included `normailize.css` as an npm dependency.
+* I could have included `normailize.css` as an npm dependency.
-* Skipped minification, Babel, autoprefixing, and all other asset specific bundling since it's not part of this exercise.
+* Skipped minification, Babel, autoprefixing, and all other asset specific bundling for this exercise.

-I'm now ready to start building out the Theme!

 [MERGED PULL REQUEST](https://github.com/gguynn/applicant-senior-front-end-engineer-master/pull/1)

 ### Aug 6, 6p-

-#### Developed the theme styles and layouts
+#### Developed SFEE theme styles and templates

-Note: I won't be using any prettier or additional IDE settings to autoformat code.
-I will rely soley my default IDE settings, .editorconfig and lint configuration.
-Typically, I will include a VS Code settings.json file in version control.

 # Installation